Feynman Categories: Introduction

 The Hopf algebra structures give a new source for such algebras and go back to an observation of Dirk Kreimer.
 They are expounded in \cite{GKT} where we treat the Hopf algebra structures of Connes--Kreimer \cite{CK}, Goncharov \cite{Gont} and Baues \cite{Baues} as examples.

 Our new axiomatization rests on the shoulders of previous work, as mentioned above, but it was most influenced by \cite{BM} who identified Markl's \cite{Markl} hereditary condition as essential.
 For the examples based on graphs, we also use their language.
 Our construction, however, is one category level higher.
-With hindsight there are many similar but different generalizations and specializations like \cite{getzler}, \cite{BergerMoerdijk},\cite{multicategory} and others, such as Lavwere theories \cite{Lawvere} and FI--algebras \cite{Farb} and crossed--simplicial groups \cite{Lodaycrossed}, whose relationship to Feynman categories we discuss in \S\ref{otherpar}.
+For the examples involving graphs, they are not objects, but underlie morphisms.
+With hindsight there are many similar but different generalizations and specializations like \cite{getzler},\cite{BergerMoerdijk},\cite{multicategory} and others, such as Lavwere theories \cite{Lawvere} and FI--modules \cite{Farb} and crossed--simplicial groups \cite{Lodaycrossed}, whose relationship to Feynman categories we discuss in \S\ref{otherpar}.